edgio-docs/edgio-docs/guides/delivery/control/configure/log_delivery_service.md

 ### Creating a Log Delivery Configuration  {/*creating-a-log-delivery-configuration*/}

-You can create a single configuration for any combination of shortname, storage location, and service type.
+You can create a single configuration for any combination of shortname, destination, and service type.

 1. Click the **+** button at the top of the Log Delivery List Page.